svikashk/docs/guide/streams-update-status.md

 - Icebox
 - Closed

-You can update the status either from the Streams page or from the request details pop-up.
+You can update the status either in the Streams page or in the request details pop-up.

 ---